L1TnzO/geospatial-incident-platform/docs/frontend/map.md

 ## Detail Modal

-- `IncidentDetailModal` subscribes to `useIncidentDetailStore` to display the selected incident number.
+- `IncidentDetailModal` subscribes to `useIncidentDetailStore`, which now prefetches `/api/incidents/{incidentNumber}` when the modal opens from either the map or the incidents table.
-- The modal currently shows placeholder text noting that Task 4.x will hydrate it with `/api/incidents/{incidentNumber}` data.
+- Responses are cached in-memory by incident number to prevent redundant requests; retry/loader states surface in the modal header when fetches are pending or fail.
-- Closing the modal resets state via `closeIncident()` and returns focus to the previous context (button-driven interactions already retain focus).
+- Closing the modal resets selection via `closeIncident()` and aborts any in-flight detail fetch to keep the store consistent with user intent.

 ## Testing & Validation